 Today I am participating in a Fall Home Tour blog hop and to be perfectly honest, I’m a little nervous.
 I typically don’t do a ton of seasonal decor in my home.
-This year however, I decided to join in with thirty + other bloggers sharing our homes.
+However, this year I decided to join in with thirty + other bloggers sharing our homes.

 Not only am I sharing my home tour with you today, but I am also sharing how to decorate your home for fall without spending more than $30!